Strictly Come Dancing: What time is the show on tonight how can I vote?

 One more contestant will leave the competition this weekend

 Olympian James Cracknell was the first celerity to face elimination along with his partner Luba Mushtuk.
 Movie Week saw the end of current Strictly champ Kevin Clifton and his partner Anneka Rice.
-Goalkeeper David James has found himself in the dreaded dance-off twice now so will this week see his journey come to an end?

-Kevin and Anneka lost their spot in the competition in week three

-It's been revealed that CBBC star Karim Zeroual and partner Amy Dowden will be dancing a Tango to Paradise by George Ezra, Mike Bushell and Katya Jones will be strutting their stuff to Come On Eileen' by Dexys Midnight Runners as they tackle the Quickstep while Will Bayley and Janette Manrara will be working their Foxtrot magic to Señorita' by Shawn Mendes and Camila Cabello .
+But the biggest upset was week four when Dianne Buswell and Dev Griffin were eliminated by the judges in a move that shocked viewers.
+Goalkeeper David James managed to avoid the dreaded dance-off for the first time after finding himself in the bottom two twice.

 MORE: Karim Zeroual: who is the Strictly Come Dancing star dating?